mclaibourn/lpps-5360-f22/content/static/syllabus.md

 Present an abbreviated version of the key information in your policy assessment brief in a creative way, something aimed at informing a broader public or impacted populations.
 This could take any form – a short (less than 5 minutes) podcast, a cartoon explainer, a brief video, a tweet thread with gifs, an infographic, something else (e.g., material appropriate for other social media forms).
 Any format you think could be useful for public communication and education!
 You may choose to emphasize problems or solutions; it could be advocating for something or purely informational.
 The key is to make it legible to a wider audience to promote public engagement in the policy arena.

 * (5%) Tuesday, 11/22: Individuals submit an example of a useful policy communication piece with a paragraph or two explaining what elements you think make this especially impactful.
-* Tuesday, 12/6: Draft presentation
+* Tuesday, 12/6: In-class draft presentation
 * (10%) Tuesday, 12/13: Teams submit final piece

 <p class="aligncenter">